- Posted on

 moving ship, in which case the compass maintains its horizontal level despite ship’s movement along its pitch and roll directions.

-Modern day gimbals use electronics to replicate the gimbal affect and provide stability.
+Modern day gimbals use electronics to replicate the gimbal effect and provide stability.
 Most high-end cameras are mounted on a 3-axis (for Yaw, Pitch, and Roll adjustments) gimbal allowing for perfectly stable shots despite drone’s movement and shake.
 Recent camera technology developments have led to the creation of chips that now have electronic image stabilization feature, thereby eliminating the need to have gimbals altogether.

 The drone industry is at the forefront of innovation.
 As more features get added more areas open up for drone use, and new spaces needing further innovation become evident.
 With big businesses such as Amazon pushing for relaxing laws around flying drones, commercial drones seem headed towards autonomous flying in a not so distant future.
 There are at least 2 areas that are focus on intense ongoing R&D and any success in them will immensely benefit the industry.